Julianna Lisziewicz

 Julianna Lisziewicz (born 1959) is a Hungarian immunologist.
 Lisziewicz headed many research teams that have discovered and produced immunotheraputic drugs to treat diseases like cancer and chronic infections like HIV/AIDS.
 Some of these drugs have been successfully used in clinical trials.

 Education

 Lisziewicz graduated from Budapest University of Technology in Budapest, Hungary with an MSc in Chemistry and Biology in 1982.
 She went on to earn her Ph.D. in Molecular Biology at the Max-Planck Institute in Germany.
-Lisziewicz did post doctoral research at the Max-Planck Institute of Experimental Medicine from 1985-1989.
+Lisziewicz did post-doctoral research at the Max-Planck Institute of Experimental Medicine from 1985 to 1989.

 Career

 National Institutes of Health

-Lisziewicz worked at the National Institutes of Health (NIH) from 1989-1995.
+Lisziewicz worked at the National Institutes of Health (NIH) from 1989 to 1995.
 During her time working at the National Cancer Institute she was the Head of the Antiviral Unit at the Laboratory of Tumor Cell Biology.

 Research Institute for Genetic and Human Therapy (RIGHT)

 In 1995, Lisziewicz and her colleague Franco Lori founded the Research Institute for Genetic and Human Therapy (RIGHT), where Lisziewicz worked as the Director.
 RIGHT is a non-profit organization based in the United States and Italy that funds research to develop immunologic technologies, create new therapies, and research vaccines for many chronic diseases like HIV/AIDS.
 RIGHT strives to quickly put their discoveries to use in patient treatments.